Tuxiboule/Python-OC-Lettings-FR/docs/source/programming_interfaces.rst

 1. Django Shell
 ----------------
-The Django shell allows direct interaction with the Django project and its models.
+The Django shell allows interaction with the Django project and its models.
 To access the Django shell, run the following command in the project's root directory:

 .. code-block:: bash